-Share in the holiday spirit—and evergreen bounty from your garden—in our restored Conservatory.
-It’s a great day of wreath and garland making with a hyper-local twist.
-Through a foliage exchange, create a holiday treasure—and tradition—in which the uniqueness and generosity of neighborhood shines through.
+A great day of wreath and garland making with a hyper-local twist.
+Share the holiday spirit and evergreen bounty from your garden in our restored Conservatory.
+Create a holiday treasure—and tradition—in which the generosity of neighborhood shines through.
 A big thank you to loyal Friend Sally Ross for organizing us once again.

 Saturday, December 20, 2014, 12 pm-3 pm, Free.
 Our 7th annual Wreath Making!

 A variety of greens provided, some with red berries, variegated foliage, as well as … Read More